MicrosoftDocs/mixed-reality/mixed-reality-docs/interactable-object.md

 <br>

 On HoloLens 2, there is an additional visual cue which can help the user's perception of depth.
 A ring near their fingertip shows up and scales down as the fingertip gets closer to the object.
-The ring eventually converges into a dot on press state.
+The ring eventually converges into a dot when the pressed state is reached.
 This visual affordance helps the user understand how far they are from the object.

 ![Fingertip ring visualization](images/640px-interactibleobject-pressablebutton-650px3.jpg)<br>
 *Fingertip ring visualization in HoloLens 2*